PaoloConte/kotlin-mocktor/README.md

          status(HttpStatusCode.OK)
      }
  }

  // This request will match because "hello world" equals "HELLO WORLD" case-insensitively client.post("/api/data") {
      setBody("hello world")
  }
  ```

  Note: If you only need to validate the request body without comparing it to an expected value, use the `matching` lambda instead (see [Custom Request Matching](#custom-request-matching)).

  ## How It Works

  1. Register mock handlers using `MockEngine.get()`, `MockEngine.post()`, etc.
  2. Each handler specifies a path and optional matching criteria
- 3. When the HTTP client makes a request, MockEngine iterates through handlers
+ 3. When the HTTP client makes a request, MockEngine records it and iterates through handlers
  4. The first matching handler returns its configured response
  5. If no handler matches, a response with `noMatchStatusCode` (default 404 Not Found) is returned
+ 6. Use `MockEngine.verify()` to assert that expected requests were made

  ### Debugging Mismatches

  If no handler matches a request, MockEngine returns a response with `noMatchStatusCode` (default 404 Not Found)
  containing a detailed report in the body explaining why each registered handler failed to match, identifying the
  mismatch reason (e.g., incorrect path, method, headers, or body content).
  The same information is also logged via slf4j.

  ## License

  MIT